Let’s Taco ‘Bout Meal Prep

 Breakfast bento box with hard boiled egg, half an apple, pear or orange, maybe a few chunks of lactose-free cheese (no carb in this one).
 A lunch bento may also include a few slices of salami (sometimes I crave salty things!) or a little container of almonds or cashews along with a few crackers.

 Salmon with a honey, soy and ginger glaze (pretty sure it was a pre-made sauce from a bottle) with jasmine rice and green beans.
-These were beans from my garden share, but off season I’m a fan of frozen green beans, edamame and broccoli to handle the veggie component.
+These were beans from my garden share, but off-season I’m a fan of frozen green beans, edamame and broccoli to handle the veggie component.
 I buy in bulk.
 I get a bag of frozen fish fillets from Trader Joe’s or my grocery store.
+(Sorry I can't find the pic for this one.)

 Trader Joe’s Mandarin Chicken, rice and frozen green beans.
 It was quick and easy, not from scratch but still better than take-out.